cumalikarabey/cumalikarabey/README.md

 ## Hi 👋 I'm Cumali KARABEY
 ===============================

-### AI Engineer | Data Science | Deep Learning (ECG & EEG)
+### AI Engineer | Machine Learning | Deep Learning (ECG & EEG)

-I am an Electrical & Electronics Engineer specializing in **Artificial Intelligence, Machine Learning, and Signal Processing**.
+I am an AI Engineer specializing in Machine Learning and Deep Learning, with a strong focus on **biomedical signal processing (ECG & EEG)** and real-world AI applications.

-Currently, I work as a **Software Developer at Corpitall**, where I develop backend systems and financial data infrastructures, while also continuing my journey in **deep learning, biomedical signal analysis, and scalable AI systems**.
+Currently, I work as a **Software Developer at Corpitall**, where I develop backend systems and financial data infrastructures.
+I combine my software engineering skills with AI to build scalable, data-driven solutions.

-I focus on building **real-world AI solutions**, especially in:
-- Biomedical signals (ECG, EEG)
-- Deep learning & computer vision
-- Financial data modeling & analytics
-- Scalable ML systems with container technologies

 ---